 The hottest toys of past years have created near-riots.
 Remember the run on electronic toy hamsters named Zhu Zhu Pets during the 2009 winter holidays?
 Today’s toys may be different, but the rush for the latest and greatest is still on.

 Sure, there will be Black Friday deals on toys, but practical parents do their stocking up on toys in January, when stores are trying to get rid of all the playthings left over from the holidays.

 9. Calendars and planners

-Calendars and planners are so bright, so clean, so full of hope.
-They haven’t yet been scribbled over with dental appointments, canceled meetings, last-minute trips.
-But if you’ve ever strolled past a calendar kiosk in the mall, you know how quickly the prices will plummet.
+New calendars and planners are so bright, so clean, so full of hope.
+They haven’t yet been scribbled over with dental appointments, canceled meetings and last-minute trips.
+But if you’ve ever strolled past a calendar kiosk in a mall or bookstore, you know how quickly the prices will plummet.

 If you can limp along without until January, you might even see 90% reductions on your calendar or planner of choice, since the year it covers has already begun.

 The one problem with waiting: That “Hamilton” calendar you were admiring could be sold out, and you might be stuck with “Garfield.”

 Add a Comment

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.